coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ```
 This command replays each commit in master on top of stable/2.10, starting at
 last common ancestor (which is given by `git merge-base master stable/2.10`).
-The `-i` argument maskes the rebase interactive, which means that the person
+The `-i` argument makes the rebase interactive, which means that the person
 doing the rebase will be presented with a file to edits containing all
 available commits and will be able to choose any that are relevant, deleting
 the others.
 Only the chosen commits will be moved.
 Thus, the result is similar
 to cherry-pick, but it may be easier to pick the exact set of commits to be
 moved.
 Note that the commit message for the re-based commits will not include
 the original SHA in this case.
 It should be possible, though using the `-x`
-argument, which runs a command after each commit, to amend the commmit
+argument, which runs a command after each commit, to amend the commit
 message with the SHA of the original commit.
-The `-x` argument cxould also be
+The `-x` argument could also be
 used to run a unit test after each commit is added to ensure that no commit
 added breaks anything.